biya-coin/biyaliquid-docs/.gitbook/developers-native/injective/peggy/04_messages.md

 ### ValsetUpdatedClaim

-Sent to Biyachain when a `ValsetUpdatedEvent` is emitted from the `Peggy contract`.\
+Sent to Biya Chain when a `ValsetUpdatedEvent` is emitted from the `Peggy contract`.\
 This occurs when a `Relayer` has successfully called `updateValset` on the contract to update the `Validator Set` on Ethereum.

 ```go